neuroccm/neuroccm.github.io/publications.md

 ---
 <p></p>

-* The following publications highlight articles of interest and highlight my research expertise:
+* The following are a series of highlighted publications:

     * Time-series analysis, Non-linear Systems Theory, Computational Neuroscience, Computational Medicine